reflectoring/reflectoring.github.io/content/blog/2023/2023-09-04-code-format-with-ktlint.md

 ```
 ## Conclusion
 In this tutorial, we have gone through the benefits of using Ktlint and how we can add it to our Kotlin and Maven projects.

-The full implementation of this tutorial can be found over on [github repository](https://github.com/thombergs/code-examples/tree/master/kotlin).